This episode of CS is titled Erasmus.

 So, Erasmus devoted himself to learning the Koine or Common Greek in which the NT was written.
 The result was his most significant work: an edition of the NT in original Greek, published in 1516.
 Accompanying it were study notes as well as his own Latin translation, correcting over 600 errors in Jerome’s Vulgate.

 Two of the most noteworthy praises of Erasmus’s work came from Pope Leo X and from a German monk named Martin Luther—who, a year later, launched the Reformation.

 Before that turning point however, which would eventually consume Erasmus, he became famous for his other writings.
 There were plenty of them to be famous for.
 By the 1530s, some 15% of all the books sold were written by Erasmus.

-Historians refer to Erasmus as a humanist, but that label has a very different meaning than it does in today’s context.
-A humanist in the 15th C referred to someone who studied the humanities, that is, the social sciences of language, history, art and other subjects concerned with culture & society.
+Historians refer to Erasmus as a humanist, but that label has a very different meaning than it does in today.
+A humanist in the 15th C referred to someone who studied the humanities, that is, the social sciences of language, history, art and other subjects concerned with culture and society.
 But Erasmus was too brilliant a mind to simply study the humanities; he felt an obligation to better society.
-So he wrote to confront & correct the errors he felt had crept into the Church, an institution he knew had by the far the biggest influence in shaping culture.
+So he wrote to confront and correct the errors he felt had crept into the Church, an institution he knew had by the far the biggest influence in shaping culture.
 He found he had great skill in the use of satire to make his point and people enjoyed reading his books and tracts.